jonathanhogg/flitter/docs/shaders.md

 `upright_length=` *LENGTH*
 : The length of the vertical/horizontal starburst lines, expressed as a multiple of the shorter of the filter width or height.
 Larger values are more expensive to compute.
 Default is `0.25`.
+Setting this to `0` disables the horizontal/vertical starburst lines.

 `diagonal_length=` *LENGTH*
 : The length of the diagonal starburst lines, expressed as a multiple of the shorter of the filter width or height.
 Larger values are more expensive to compute.
 Default is `0.125`.
+Setting this to `0` disables the diagonal starburst lines.

+`halo_radius=` *RADIUS*
+: The radius of the halo added on bright spots, expressed as a multiple of the shorter of the filter width or height.
+Larger values are more expensive to compute.
+Default is `0.0625`.
+Setting this to `0` disables the halo.

+`halo_attenuation=` *ATTENUATION*
+: An additional attenuation to apply to the halo, expressed as a power-of-2.
+Default is `3`.

 `ghosts=` *N*
 : The number of lens ghosts to add, between `0` and `6`.
 The size, location and